Organic molecules as single-photon sources: Photon collection methods

 \subsection{Free space optics}

 At room temperature, high photon collection efficiency is straightforward due to the availability of high numerical aperture (NA) oil immersion objectives.
 Commercial coverglasses in combination with such an objective allow for photon collection efficiencies on the order of 80\%, if the molecule is located in a film of thickness below several 10's of nanometers.
-One exploits here the fact that the interface shifts the radiation pattern of the molecule towards a higher refractive index material, i.e., the microscope objective \cite{Novotny2012}.
+One exploits here the fact that the interface shifts the radiation pattern of the molecule towards a higher refractive index material, i.e., the cover glass and, thus, the microscope objective \cite{Novotny2012}.

 In cryogenic experiments, the situation is more challenging due to the lack of high NA objectives.
 With an aspheric lens with an NA of 0.77 (see Fig. \ref{fig:extraction_illustrations}a) the collection efficiency is about 1 to 10\%, strongly depending on the dipole orientation.
 The situation can be dramatically improved by combining the objective with a so-called solid immersion lens (SIL)\cite{Lettow2010,Siyushev2014,Colautti2020b}, which is nothing but a half-ball lens with high refractive index (see Fig. \ref{fig:extraction_illustrations}b).
 Typically, these lenses are made of cubic zirconia with a refractive index of 2.15, but other materials such as diamond or gallium phosphide have been used as well\cite{Lettow2010,Yurgens2021,Chen2018}.
 The advantage of the SIL is twofold.
 First, the radiation pattern of a molecule close to the SIL surface will again be strongly modified such that the emission is mainly directed towards the collection optics.
 Second, all photons collected by the SIL will impinge by design on the curved spherical surface at an angle of zero degrees and will thus not be refracted as the photons leave the half sphere.
 As a consequence, images are not distorted and total internal reflection is avoided.
 Furthermore, this can be enhanced with an anti-reflection coating to avoid large Fresnel reflection losses due to the high refractive index of the SIL.
 With the same collection lens with an NA of 0.77 and a refractive index of the host material of 1.6, a SIL with $n=2.15$ can improve the collection efficiency from 1-10\% to almost 50\%.
 Photon detection rates on the order of a few millions per second have been reported in such a system\cite{Maser2017}.
 Note, that a so-called Weierstrass lenses could, in principle, improve the collection efficiency further \cite{Barnes2002}.